Toerktumlare/twitch-search/readme.md

-## search-search
+## twitch-search

-This is a small cmd tool to search twitch for streamers that are under the `game and development` tag. it will use a `client_id` and a `client_secret` to fetch a twitch `client_credential` token and then use this token to perform a search of the streams currently online on twitch.
+This is a small cli tool to search twitch for online streamers that are under the `game and development` tag. it will use a `client_id` and a `client_secret` to fetch a twitch `client_credential` token and then use this token to perform a search of the streams currently online on twitch.

-To use this you must set the `TWITCH_CLIENT_ID` and `TWITCH_CLIENT_SECRET` as env variables before searching.
+To use this you must set `TWITCH_CLIENT_ID` and `TWITCH_CLIENT_SECRET` as env variables before searching.

 You can as the first argument provide a search `String` to filter the results.